 I've stipulated brands of chicken broth and tomatoes below because both will influence flavor and cooking time for this recipe.
-A food mill is also your best bet here - if using a regular blender just make sure to cool before pureeing.
+A VItamix blender is your best bet here - if using a regular blender just make sure to cool before pureeing.
 The slow saute of the onions and caramelizing the tomato paste and crushed tomatoes are both essential to building good flavor.

 pinch chili flakes

 1/2 of a medium-sized yellow onion, finely chopped

 One 4 oz can tomato paste

 One 28-ounce can Muir Glen Crushed Tomatoes